EnduranceCode/android-playground/README.md

 The code developed to fulfill the instructions given in the **Make Your Own Card App** *Chapter* is stored in the branch [study/own-card](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/own-card).

+## Lesson: Making an App Interactive

+### Just Java

+The code written for the **Just Java App** is stored in the branch [study/just-java](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/study/just-java).

+**Just Java** is an Android app with buttons and text fields that a user can interact with, that allows a user to fill out a form to order coffee.

 ## Projects

 ### Project 1: Single Screen App